 Rules of the road

 Traffic control points at the approaches to major cities are common.
 You’ll probably be waved through simply upon showing your foreign ID, especially if it’s a rental car.
-Make sure the rental company provides the insurance certificate, the pollution compliance certificate (eksoz muayene tasdiknamesi) and the vehicle registration, or certified copies thereof.
+Make sure the rental company provides the insurance certificate, the pollution compliance certificate (eksoz muayene tasdiknamesi), and the vehicle registration, or certified copies thereof.

 Heed the signposted no-parking zones, especially in resorts, as towing is common and although the fines are not too heavy the hassle of finding the pound and negotiating language barriers is considerable.
 Generally, it’s wisest to patronize the covered (katlı) or open otoparks.
 In open car parks you may well be required to leave your keys so the attendant can move your car.
-If you leave your car in the street in some towns and cities, you may return to find a chit on your windscreen (typically 4–5TL), to be paid to the roving attendant.
+If you leave your car in the street in some towns and cities, you may return to find a chit on your windscreen (typically TL5), to be paid to the roving attendant.

 Typical hazards include drivers overtaking right, left and centre, failure to signal and huge trucks.
-Small-town driving hazards include suicidal pedestrians, horsecarts, speeding scooters and motorcycles (often with the entire family astride one vehicle) and tractors.
+Small-town driving hazards include suicidal pedestrians, horse-carts, speeding scooters and motorcycles (often with the entire family astride one vehicle) and tractors.

 Main toll roads include İstanbul–Ankara, İstanbul–Edirne; Adana–Gaziantep; Adana–Pozanti through the Cilician Gates; İzmir–Çeşme; and İzmir–Denizli.

 Fuel and repairs